Azure/batch-shipyard/docs/85-batch-shipyard-ssh-docker-tunnel.md

-By specifying `generate_docker_tunnel_script` as `true` in the `ssh` configuration block in the pool config, a file named `ssh_docker_tunnel_shipyard.sh` will be generated on `pool add` if an SSH user is specified, on `pool asu` when a pool user is added, on `pool resize` when a pool is resized, or on `pool grls` when a pool's remote login settings are listed.
+By specifying `generate_docker_tunnel_script` as `true` in the `ssh` configuration block in the pool config, a file named `ssh_docker_tunnel_shipyard.sh` will be generated on `pool add` if an SSH user is specified, on `pool user add` when a pool user is added, on `pool resize` when a pool is resized, or on `pool nodes grls` when a pool's remote login settings are listed.

 This script simplifies creating an SSH tunnel to the Docker socket from